Home Office working to ‘restore order’ as council calls for asylum hotel to shut

 Dozens of protesters gathered at the site again on Thursday evening for a protest that police said passed off largely without incident.

-Essex Police said a total of nine people have now been charged following the force’s continuing investigation into the incidents of disorder.
+A 10th person has been charged following Essex Police’s continuing investigation into the incidents of disorder.

 The Essex Police, Fire and Crime Commissioner has also reportedly urged the Home Secretary to review the use of the hotel for housing asylum seekers.